munrhalls/sang-logium/README.md

 - **Fetch Strategy:** Sanity Schema -> Localhost Studio -> GROQ Library -> React Server Component -> Prebuilt Props -> Client Components.
 - **Design:** Assets designed in Figma, calibrated, and built directly into code in layers (Structure -> Mock Content -> Real Data Integration).

-### Web development strategy
+### Web development strategy and core lesson

-- Everything underwent utterly extensive, hundreds upon hundreds of hours, processes of systems-thinking and organizational engineering.
-That is to say - organizing everything as simply as possible first, paper sketches, diagrams, documentation second, and code - third.
+- Everything underwent rigorous, systems-first approach.
+That is to say - organizing everything as simply as possible first, paper sketches, diagrams, documentation - second, and code - third.
+- In honesty, that's not how I started out - but over the initial months of struggle, I realized it was the _only_ way because of the compound effect: there is always the snowball effect.
+- Lesson: It's either harder the further the project is, or easier.
+This whole work is my experience with the latter.
+It required a completely different approach.
+Hardest thing about the project are going to come up anyway - the only difference is WHEN.
+I wanted to see what happens if I tackle the "hardest" upfront and do nothing but that, first.